This post contains paid and/or affiliate links. Read full disclosure.

-When we were shopping for a new bed, Brian and I wanted a customizable mattress so we would both have control over our side of the bed.
-However, the other brands we looked at were not organic or non-toxic, so we didn’t make a purchase.
-Fortunately for us, Naturepedic introduced its EOS organic mattress series, which is customizable and uses no harmful chemicals, right when we needed it.
+When I was shopping for a new bed, I liked the idea of getting a customizable mattress where each side of the bed could have a different level of firmness.
+However, the other brands I looked at were not organic or non-toxic, so I didn’t make a purchase.
+Fortunately, Naturepedic introduced its EOS organic mattress series, which is customizable and uses no harmful chemicals, right when I needed it.

 Choose Your Firmness Level.